 - A majority of Educational partners were content with school involvement; whereas most of school staff were in agreement that Burrel Elementary seeks parent input into decisions related to their child's education (Goal 2, Action 1). - Our discussions offering English as a Second Language (ESL) classes for parents resulted in identifying a need in the areas of Positive Parenting and Technology use.
-Parents also requested to continue our Math and Literacy Nights. - Student input resulted in transforming our aging Science Educational Center into a new Discovery Based Learning Center.
-Students also requested to have more engaging opportunities to learn, such as art education, out-of-town educational field trips and an increase of tech usage (Goal 4 Action 3). - A majority of parents, staff and students agreed that our facilities here at Burrel are clean, safe and in good condition for its age.
-However, capacity challenges exist.
-Modernization projects are in the works.

-- Our teachers and parents have shown support in the hiring of an Intervention Teacher for reading intervention (Goal 1 Action 2).
+Parents also requested to continue our Math and Literacy Nights.
+We created a dedicated new building for our Parent partners.
+Parent Education classes to continue via internet and California State University of Fresno. - Student input resulted in transforming our aging Science Educational Center into a new Discovery Based Learning Center.
+The Center is still a work in progress.
+Students also requested to have more engaging opportunities to learn, such as art education, out-of-town educational field trips and an increase of tech usage (Goal 4 Action 2). - Our teachers and parents have shown support in the hiring of an Intervention Teacher for reading intervention (Goal 1 Action 2).
 They would also like to continue to have a Librarian to support literacy in all grades (Goal 1 Action 4). - Many of our parents wanted Summer School opportunities for their students.
-Although our current budget does not support Summer School costs, we were able to fund Summer School with Extended Learning Opportunity Program (ELOP) Grant during 2021-22 school year. - A majority of our staff and community agreed that retaining and recruiting highly qualified teachers was one of their highest priorities.
+Although our current budget does not support Summer School costs, we were able to fund Summer School with Extended Learning Opportunity Program (ELOP) Grant during 2022-23 school year. - A majority of our staff and community agreed that retaining and recruiting highly qualified teachers was one of their highest priorities.
 Based on this feedback, we made decisions to allocate LCFF dollars to provide increases to the teacher salary schedule and providing teacher retention incentives (Goal 3 Action 2).
-They also agreed to continue to support beginning teachers through a mentor teacher (Goal 3 Action 3) - Teachers have requested to continue providing bi-weekly release time for PLC collaboration while utilizing a PE Teacher (Goal 1 Action 1).
-Would also like to have PLC opportunities with other small, rural school districts. - All Input from Educational Partners agreed that maintaining a Psychologist and adding Clinician services has provided necessary social-emotional supports for our students, staff and parents (Goal 2 Action 4).
+They also agreed to continue to support beginning teachers through mentors and coaches (Goal 3 Action 3) - Teachers have requested to continue providing bi-weekly release time for PLC collaboration while utilizing a PE Teacher (Goal 1 Action 1).
+Would also like to have PLC opportunities with other small, rural school districts. - All Input from Educational Partners agreed that maintaining a Psychologist and adding County provided Clinician services has provided necessary social-emotional supports for our students, staff and parents (Goal 2 Action 4).